djpkvf/Team-4-Software-Engineering-Trip/README.md

 10pm- Group decides which bars to go to (if any), many options and exciting nightlife!
 Club 54 highly reccomended because we can all be VIP with our outrageous budget. $10 cover for club 54, $5 for parking
 </details>

+**Day 3 Summary**

+On Day 3, we will get up early after cooking eggs and bacon and go to Laguna beach for a 2 hour surf lesson!
+Who cares that it's winter!
+We're gonna learn to surf!
+After renting wetsuits and boards and surfing for the day, we will eat at snazzy places such as the Driftwood Kitchen and the famous Parkway Grill.

+In the evening we will hit up the classy Speakeasy like VIP's, and then party as hard as a bunch of CS/IT nerds can manage at the swanky Club 54.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=IbtU0OmzZbc
 " target="_blank"><img src="http://img.youtube.com/vi/IbtU0OmzZbc/0.jpg"